arash817/leomoon-twitter2rss/README.md

 # LeoMoon Twitter2RSS
 ## Introduction
 Twitter stopped supporting RSS when their API 1.1 was introduced.
 To get the latest tweets or to automate things (using RSS), you have use their API 1.1 with OAuth.
-LeoMoon Twitter2RSS is made this make this proccess much easier.
+LeoMoon Twitter2RSS is made to make this proccess much easier.
 With this you can generate latest tweets for your account and use it in different places like IFTTT.com

 ### Written by
   - Amin Babaeipanah